 BEST PRACTICAL EFFECTS

-Each feature film and feature screenplay jury nominated in either the BEST FEATURE FILM and BEST FEATURE SCREENPLAY award categories will be sent instructions on how to apply for development/distribution through Adler & Associates Entertainment Inc. You can get more information at their website www.adlerandassociatesentertainment.com
+Each feature film jury nominated in the BEST FEATURE FILM award category will be sent instructions on how to apply for development/distribution through Adler & Associates Entertainment Inc. You can get more information at their website www.adlerandassociatesentertainment.com

 1. By submitting to the festival you confirm that you own the rights to the film or trailer and agree to allow your project to be shown by the festival through its website and/or social media.
 If your film is not available for public viewing you will state so but provide the festival judges the ability to view your film through secure online screener.
 You also agree that your name and project information may be used for festival promotion.
 We do not pay screening fees.
 If this is an issue, please do not submit.